shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

 curl and the laplacian in three dimensions.
 I simplify the concept of the Hodge dual by limiting the discussion to three dimensions, making it more accessible.

-I assume the reader possesses a strong grasp of vector calculus and a functional understanding of differential forms.
+I assume the reader possesses a strong grasp of vector calculus and a working understanding of differential forms and the wedge product.
 To learn about differential forms, `see yet another great video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.
 Implicitely assumed with the above requisites is a basic understanding of tensor calculus, and in particular the concept of vector and covector.
 Some